SearchingSteve/QAP3-JS-Sem3/README.md

 # User Management System

-This is a web application where users can register, log in, and access different functionality based on their roles.
+This is an express based web application where users can register, log in, and access different functionality based on their roles.
 The system supports two types of accounts: users and admins.
 Users can view their personal dashboard, while admins can view all registered users.
 This application uses **bcrypt** for password hashing and **express-session** for session management.

 ## Features